lakhunde/gautham/README.md

-I am studying at SRIT
+I am studying at SRIT in EEE